DBS Changes 2023 Explained and the New DBS Changes 2026 for the Self-Employed

 As a result, 2023 became known as the last major guidance-led update to the DBS framework.
 The next significant shift would require legislation.
 That shift arrived in January 2026.

-DBS Changes 2026: Why This Update Is Fundamentally Different
+Why This DBS Changes in 2026 Update Is Fundamentally Different

 The DBS changes 2026 represent the most substantial reform since before 2023.
 Unlike the earlier update, the 2026 changes introduce a formal legal mechanism that directly affects how self-employed individuals access Enhanced and Enhanced with Barred List DBS checks.